 Now lets get on to one of the best things about these muffins, the walnut streusel topping.
 Crumbly, buttery and crunchy with walnut pieces, in every bite.
 Like you I love a streusel topping and the self restraint it takes not to overload these muffins is amazing.
 It’s so tempting to make these more streusel then muffin, but of course they would never rise if you did that, so this recipe will give you the perfect amount to evenly distribute between your 12 muffins.
 Seriously how good does that topping look?

 To finish off these muffins I drizzled them with a super simple coffee icing.
 Totally optional but totally worth it, it’s just a combination of icing sugar and a little fresh coffee.
 Easy and simple to make.

-Also the sour cream in this recipe is really important, its what gives these Coffee Muffins with Walnut Streusel Topping their dense moist crumb.
+The sour cream in this recipe is really important, its what gives these Coffee Muffins with Walnut Streusel Topping their dense moist crumb.
 Buttermilk is my usual go to for muffins as it is a great tenderiser but sour cream is the magic ingredient in these muffins that makes them so perfect.

 - 3 tablespoons unsalted butter melted

 - 80 grams light brown sugar (1/2 cup)

 - 90 grams plain all purpose flour (3/4 cup)

 - 50 grams chopped walnuts (1/2 cup)